rosano/launchlet/os-app/open-guide/body.en.md

 [remoteStorage](https://remotestorage.io) is an incredible open-source technology for synchronizing data between multiple devices and making it available offline.

 It allows the same data to be used in different ways by multiple apps.
-You could think of it like a USB key with your documents that you can plug into websites to work on your stuff.
+You could think of it as a USB key for your documents that you can plug into websites to work on your stuff.

 If you don't have one, it also works with Dropbox and Google Drive.
 You can also get one for free from [5apps](https://5apps.com/storage/).